rwbl/rOpen62541/README.md

 ## Credits

-- Developers, maintainers, and open-source contributors of the official [open62541 architecture framework](http://open62541.org/), providing an industrial-grade embedded C implementation of OPC UA.
+- Developers, maintainers, and open-source contributors of the official [open62541 architecture framework](https://open62541.org), providing an industrial-grade embedded C implementation of OPC UA.
-- Developer of the [open62541-121-esp32](https://github.com/cmbahadir) opcua-esp32 as used for the B4R wrapper.
+- Developer of the [opcua-esp32](https://github.com) repository, which served as the foundation for this B4R wrapper.
-- Anywhere software for the B4X suite of development tools.
+- [Anywhere Software](https://www.b4x.com/) for the B4X suite of RAD development tools.
+- Developer of the [B4J](https://b4x.com) library [SS_OPCUAClient](https://www.b4x.com/android/forum/threads/opc-ua-industrial-client-library-connect-to-servers-devices.171977/).
 - AI for engineering collaboration.
 ---

 **Disclaimer**